victorromeo/victorromeo.github.io/_posts/2019-11-15-Design-Patterns-Proxy.md

 ## Use

-An example here is a SocketManager, which can be implemented as a Singleton to prevent the accidental duplication of sockets when created, by separate functions which need a Socket.
+An example here is an ImageProxy which securely manages the Image content, preventing compute resources from unnecessary work.

 ```csharp